lucaslopespj/c-sorting-algorithms/README.md

 Time is divided into: _days, hours, min (minutes), s (seconds), ms (miliseconds) and µs (microseconds)._

+> Obs: time to sort the numbers can vary from a processor to another one.

+#### Tips:
 You can also use the functions in the **.h** files to write other programs.

-#### Tips:
 You can modify the _v_size_ variable to set the quantity of numbers you want.
 Also you can set the max quantity of numbers' digits.